Helpful Logbook Tips

 - Include the Safety Form signed by both student and parent as part of your logbook.

 Be sure to keep a detailed, day-by-day record of your work on your project.
-Your logbook upload should not exceed ten pages.
+Your logbook upload should not exceed ten pages and 100 mb.
 The logbook combined with your PowerPoint project cannot exceed 20 pages.

 SPECIAL NOTE: Keynote and Pages will not be accepted.
 This is due to the Academy of Science St. Louis Science Fair accepting only Word and PowerPoint or PDF’s.
 Click here if you need how-to instructions to convert Pages into Word and Keynote into PowerPoint.